misskniss/language-research/jkniss/README.md

 Python is both dynamically and strongly typed.

-- The interpreter tracks what type variable refer to (strong typing).
+- The interpreter tracks what type variables refer to (strong typing).
 - Values assigned to variables have a type, but a variable itself does not have to be declared as a particular type before assigning a value to it. (dynamic typing)